Internal gravity waves in stratified flows with and without vortical modes: Results

-The quantity $\delta \omega / \ok$ is another estimation of the strength non linear interactions.
-Contrary to the non-linearity parameter $\chi_{L, \kk}$, which is derived by dimensional analysis, $\delta \omega/ \ok$ requires the knowledge of the spatio-temporal spectra. $\delta \omega/ \ok$ is called non-linear broadening, and is particularly important in the the WWT theory: for $\delta \omega/ \ok \gg 1$, waves' dynamics is strongly affected by non-linear interactions, while when $\delta \omega/ \ok \ll 1$, waves can propagate with only weak non-linear perturbations and the theory could hold \cite{nazarenko_wave_2011}.
-For a system of non-interacting linear waves, both $|\omega_{emp}-\ok|/N$ and $\delta \omega/\ok$ should be zero.
-Figure \ref{fig:nonlinear} shows this quantities in the $(k_h, k_z)$ plane.
-It shows that the empirical frequency is close to $\ok$, and that the nonlinear broadening is small if $k \ll k_b$ and $\chi_{L, \kk} \leq 1/3$, which is consistent with previous results \cite{yokoyama_energy-based_2019}.
-Conversely, $\omega_{emp}$ deviates significantly from $\ok$ and $\delta \omega/\ok$ becomes large when $k \gg k_b$ or $\chi_{L, \kk} > 3$.
-We observed that removing vortical modes does not have a significant direct effect on $\omega_{emp}$ and $\delta \omega/\ok$.
-However, the simulations without vortical modes tend to have smaller $F_h$, which increases the size of the buoyancy range when compared to the simulations with vortical modes.
+The quantity $\delta \omega / \ok$ is another way to estimate the strength of nonlinear interactions.
+Unlike the nonlinearity parameter $\chi_{\kk}$, which is defined by dimensional analysis, $\delta \omega/ \ok$ requires knowledge of the spatio-temporal spectra. $\delta \omega/ \ok$ is called nonlinear broadening, and is particularly important in the context of WWT: for $\delta \omega/ \ok \gg 1$, waves' dynamics is strongly affected by nonlinear interactions, while when $\delta \omega/ \ok \ll 1$, waves can propagate with only weak nonlinear perturbations and the theory can hold \cite{nazarenko_wave_2011}.
+For a system of non-interacting linear waves, $\delta \omega/\ok$ should be zero.
+Figure~\ref{fig:nonlinear} shows this quantity in the $(k_h, k_z)$ plane.
+It shows that the nonlinear broadening is small if $k \ll \kb$ and $\chi_{\kk} \leq 1/3$, which is consistent with previous results \cite{yokoyama_energy-based_2019}.
+Conversely, $\delta \omega/\ok$ is large when $k \gg \kb$ or $\chi_{\kk} > 3$.
+We observed that removing vortical tends to decrease slightly $\delta \omega/\ok$ at small $k$ and large $\thk$.
+This might be explained by the fact that the simulations without vortical modes tend to have a larger buoyancy range when compared to the simulations with vortical modes.